 The Best Things To Do in Weatherford, TX: Hiking, Gardens & More

 The town of Weatherford has a population of around 25,000 and makes for a perfect day trip from Dallas.
 It is known for its historic buildings, most notably the courthouse that sits in the middle of town.
-Weatherford is also known as the peach capital of Texas and holds a large peach festival every July.
+Plus, it's known as the peach capital of Texas and holds a large peach festival every July!

 Year round, the town also holds First Monday Trade Days on the Friday, Saturday and Sunday before the first Monday of every month.
 During the trade days, vendors gather to sell a wide selection of antiques, food and art.
 One more interesting thing about Weatherford is that the town has a sizable group of professional trainers in the equestrian competition of horse cutting.

-Here is how to spend one day exploring the town of Weatherford and Mineral Wells State Park.
+Keep reading to discover how to spend one day in Weatherford and Mineral Wells State Park.

 Mineral Wells State Park is twenty minutes outside of Weatherford and is a beautiful location to escape the DFW area without going very far.
 It is a great place to go boating, swimming, hiking or even rock climbing!